Sh4dow/node-config/README.md

 ```

 ## Single config with platform changes
-Replacing value with object You can change single.
+Replacing value with object You can change single value.
 ```json
 {
     "index": {